linusmimietz/Scriptable-Auto-Update/README.md

   main
 };
 ```
-Copy the content from main.js and replace the scriptName and scriptUrl with your parameters.
+Copy the content from main.js and replace the `scriptName` and `scriptUrl` with your custom parameters.
 Then simply paste it into Scriptable!

 ## Example
 Take a look inside the example folder to see an implementation.
 Want to try it out?
-Then simply copy the content of example/main.js and paste it into Scriptable!
+Then simply copy the content of *example/main.js* and paste it into Scriptable!

 ## License
 This repository is available under the [MIT license](https://opensource.org/licenses/MIT).